linux-test-project/kirk/README.md

 host machine and to execute tests binaries.

-For this reason, `kirk` provides a plugin system to recognize custom SUT class implementations inside the `kirk` package folder.
+For this reason, `kirk` provides a plugin system to recognize custom SUT class implementations inside the `libkirk` folder.
 Please check `host.py` or `ssh.py` implementations for more details.

-Once a new SUT class is implemented and placed inside the `kirk` package folder, `kirk -s help` command can be used to see if application correctly recognise it.
+Once a new SUT class is implemented and placed inside the `libkirk` folder, `kirk -s help` command can be used to see if application correctly recognise it.